 - If arrested in Las Vegas seek help from the top bail bond service in the area, eBAIL.
 They are licensed, insured, bonded, and highly rated by the Better Business Bureau.
 Most of all they have the experience needed to resolve the matter quickly and efficiently.

 - Marc Gabriel, the owner of eBAIL, is willing to work with detainees and is able to post bail in as little as fifteen minutes.
-He will also create a payment plan to help those without access to the necessary fifteen percent of bail.
+He will also create a payment plan to help those without access to the necessary fifteen percent of the bail.
 He and his expert staff are available twenty-four hours a day and can help.